Species Quantum Mechanics: Species quantum mechanics

 Using the metric (\ref{metric}) we can easily determine the canonically normalized scalar field $\phi$:

 The canonical momentum is then simply given by

 and satisfies the commutation relation

-Next, as we discuss below, the number of species in string units for KK compactifications, is proportional to the volume of the compact space, and thus just given by $t$ itself, i.e.
+Next, as we discuss below, for KK compactifications, the number of species is proportional to the volume of the compact space in string units, and thus just given by $t$ itself, i.e.

 Thus, together with (\ref{metric}), the canonical momentum $\pi_{N_s}$, conjugate to $N_s$, can be written as

 This is of course consistent with the time evolution of $N_s$ in quantum mechanics, which is given by the following commutator: